 Visiting Scholar Program

-In conjunction with local high school-level world history classes, students will study such significant events as World War I and World War II.
-Aeromodellers specializing in building and flying scale aircraft (miniaturized versions of full-sized aircraft, some measuring one-fifth or one-quarter the size of the full-sized aircraft) from the era or event being studied have been willing to visit the class for pre-planned period(s) and bring along a scale model and provide a lecture regarding the aircraft’s function and role to supplement the students’ learning experience.
+In conjunction with local high school-level world history classes, students will study such significant events as World War I, World War II, etc. Aeromodellers specializing in building and flying scale aircraft (miniaturized versions of full-sized aircraft, some measuring one-fifth or one-quarter the size of the full-sized aircraft) from the era or event being studied have been willing to visit the class for pre-planned period(s) and bring along a scale model and provide a lecture regarding the aircraft’s function and role to supplement the students’ learning experience.
 This type of learning experience would not include a flight demonstration.

 _________________________________________________________________________________________________